lucasdmt/Cambuca/README.md

 It contains comments / info about each configurable value, so it should be relatively simple.<br />
 You will need to adjust `BLOCKS_PER_GRID` and `THREADS_PER_BLOCK` based on your GPU architecture.<br />
 After editing this file you will need to rebuild the project with `make clean` and `make all`<br />

-## :books: Modes
-CudaBrainSecp includes two operation modes:<br />
-- ModeBooks
-- ModeCombo

-**ModeBooks** <br />
-This is the default mode - called from `startSecp256k1ModeBooks` function.<br />
-It loads two input wordlists and combines them inside the GPU-kernel.<br />
-Current implementation is designed around small Prime wordlist and large Affix wordlist.<br />
-In single iteration each thread takes one Affix word and multiplies it with all Prime words.<br />
-Prime wordlist is very small because it allows [GPU Global Memory Coalescing](https://developer.nvidia.com/blog/how-access-global-memory-efficiently-cuda-c-kernels/)<br />
-Optionally you can change `AFFIX_IS_SUFFIX` to false - this will add Affix words as prefix to Prime words.<br />
-File `hash160_book_btc` includes exactly 100 hashes that should be found by combining given wordlists.<br />
-Around half of these hashes should be found when affix is prefix, other half when affix is suffix.<br />
-You can verify found test hashes using `original_addr` and `original_seed` files.<br />

-**ModeCombo** <br />
-This is an optional mode - can be enabled by calling `startSecp256k1ModeCombo` method.<br />
-It functions as Combination lock / cypher - by doing all possible permutations of given symbols.<br />
-Every iteration each thread loads the starting state (`inputComboGPU`) by using the thread index.<br />
-And then fully iterates `combo[0]` and `combo[1]` symbols - calculating N<sup>2</sup> public keys, where N = `COUNT_COMBO_SYMBOLS`.<br />
-Three configuration parameters for this mode are:
-- `COUNT_COMBO_SYMBOLS` - how many unique symbols exist in the `COMBO_SYMBOLS` buffer
-- `SIZE_COMBO_MULTI` -  how many times symbols will be multiplied with each-other
-- `COMBO_SYMBOLS` - the constant buffer containing combination ASCII symbols / bytes<br />

-Currently maximum multiplication count is 8 - additional code needs to be added for larger combinations.<br />
-Test Hash160 files include 20 hashes that should be found for each combo multiplication count (4,5,6,7,8).<br />

 ## :rocket: Real Launch
 Once you are satisfied with the test cases / performance, you can setup the data for real-world launch: